Akash007670/Akash007670/README.md

 <h1 align="center">Hi 👋, I'm Akash kumar</h1>
 <h3 align="center">Experienced Frontend Engineer with a demonstrated history of working in the cyber security and job-finding industry.
-Skilled in React.js, Next.js JS, Postman, Figma, and MongoDB, Strong engineering professional with a Bachelor's degree focused in Computer Engineering from Lovely Professional University.</h3>
+Skilled in React.js, Next.js, Typescript, Redux, Tailwind, Figma, and MongoDB, Strong engineering professional with a Bachelor's degree focused in Computer Engineering from Lovely Professional University.</h3>

-- 🌱 I’m currently learning **Node.js**

 - 📫 How to reach me **akaysharma894@gmail.com**